How It’s Done

 - Unidentified Humans (Remains) - contains DNA profiles developed from unidentified human remains

 Each database has its own rules regarding the number of STR markers that must be present for the profile to be uploaded.
-The National DNA Index System (NDIS) requires that 13 autosomal STR markers be tested (with more loci expected in the future), and the profile must contain information for at least 10 loci.
+As of January 1, 2017, the National DNA Index System (NDIS) requires that 20 autosomal STR markers be tested, and the profile must contain information for at least 10 loci.
 The requirements are less stringent for state and local databases.
 States require the profile to have information for seven or more loci, and the local database requires at least four loci to be present to be uploaded.